Top 10 Reasons Not to Eat Turkeys

 6. Want Stuffing With Your Supergerms?

-On factory farms, turkeys live for months in sheds where they are packed so tightly that flapping a wing or stretching a leg is nearly impossible.
+On factory farms, turkeys are kept for months in sheds where they’re packed so tightly that flapping a wing or stretching a leg is nearly impossible.
 They stand in waste, and urine and ammonia fumes burn their eyes and lungs.
-At the slaughterhouse, turkeys have their throats slit while they are still conscious.
+At the slaughterhouse, turkeys often have their throats slit while hanging upside down and still conscious.
 Those who miss the automated knife are scalded to death in the defeathering tank.
-Learn more about the cruelty endured by turkeys.
+Watch this horrifying cartoon that depicts a turkey’s last moments in the slaughterhouse:

 8. Foul Farming

 Anyone who has driven by a farm has probably smelled it first from a mile away.
-Turkeys and other animals raised for food produce 130 times as much excrement as the entire U.S. human population—all without the benefit of waste treatment systems.
-There are no federal guidelines to regulate how factory farms treat, store, and dispose of the trillions of pounds of concentrated, untreated animal excrement that they produce each year.
+Turkeys and other animals raised for food in the U.S. produce far more excrement than the entire U.S. human population, roughly 89,000 pounds per second, all without the benefit of waste-treatment systems.
+There are no meaningful federal guidelines to regulate how farms treat, store, and dispose of the trillions of pounds of concentrated animal excrement they produce each year.
 Learn more about how factory farming damages the environment.

 10. A Cornucopia of Turkey Alternatives

-Give up the giblets and carve out a new tradition this Thanksgiving—Tofurky Roast, a savory soy- and wheat-based roasts with stuffing and gravy or oven-roasted, peppered, hickory-smoked, or cranberry- and stuffing-flavored Tofurky Deli Slices.
-Give animals and yourself something to be really thankful for this year: Order a free vegetarian starter kit full of tasty recipes and celebrity features today!
+Give up the giblets and carve out a new tradition this Thanksgiving.
+We suggest cooking a Tofurky Roast, a savory soy- and wheat-based roast with stuffing and gravy, or one of the plethora of roasts and “meat” loaves that Field Roast has to offer.
+Give animals and yourself something to be really thankful for this year, and Happy Thanksgiving!